AshBT/plumber/README.md

 Luigi is designed to stitch together several mainstream data processing tools in a cluster.
 Plumber is designed to work on Kubernetes.

-# Getting Started with a Hello, World App
+# Getting started with a Hello, World app
 First, you'll need to bootstrap `plumber` by creating a `manager` container.

     plumber bootstrap